johnbayko/hicp/docs/hicp.rst

-A header can always be read as a sequence of bytes terminated by an end-of-line, then decoded as US-ASCII, UTF-8, or binary parts as indicated by the header name of value contents.
+A header can always be read as a sequence of bytes terminated by an end-of-line, then decoded as US-ASCII, UTF-8, or binary parts as indicated by the header name or value contents.
 Data blocks can always be read as a sequence of bytes terminated by length or by boundary bytes, followed by an end-of-line.